 If you’re starting a new job, there’s a good chance you’re going to have the option to join an employer-sponsored retirement plan, and it’ll probably be one of two types of plans: a 403(b) or a 401(k).
 Both are defined contribution plans.
-Employees who participate in the plans choose how much to put into their account each month, and the payout in retirement is determined based on how much they save during their careers.
-Let’s take a look at the advantages of taking a 403(b) vs. 401(k).
+Employees who participate in the plans choose how much to put into their account each month, and the payout in retirement is determined based on how much they save during their careers and how their investments perform.

 A financial advisor could help you create a financial plan for your retirement needs and goals.